 Not applicable to the level 3 provision.
 The BSc (Hons) Biochemistry; BSc (Hons) Biological Sciences; BSc (Hons) Biomedical Sciences; BSc (Hons) Human Nutrition and BSc (Hons) Pharmacology and Physiology are accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for the Membership and Chartered Biologist (CBiol).
 The Biomedical Sciences degree is accredited by the Institute of Biomedical Science (IBMS).
-Honours graduates can expect to become registered with the Health and Care Professions Council (HCPC) as Biomedical Scientists, provided they fulfil the additional HCPC requirements of competencies through suitable employment and undertaking the IBMS certificate of competence.
+Honours graduates can expect to become registered with the Health and Care Professions Council (HCPC) as Biomedical Scientists, provided they fulfil the additional HCPC requirements of competence.
 The Human Nutrition degree is accredited by the Association for Nutrition (AfN) and graduates from this course are eligible to join the Register as an Associate Nutritionist.